Wednesday, November 9, at 5:15pm

 Please join Division of Humanities Dean Sarah Cole in welcoming our newest colleagues from across the division.

 Hosted by the Division of Humanities in the Arts and Sciences and co-sponsored by the Society of Fellows and Heyman Center for the Humanities, the New Humanities Faculty Salons are an opportunity to meet new faculty members as they join the Columbia Humanities community.
-Learn more about our new faculty members and their research in a casual setting.
+Learn about their current work while you enjoy conversation, drinks, and snacks with faculty and graduate students.
 By bringing together scholars from across the Division, we hope to open conversations across the wider Humanities community.

 All salons will be held at the Society of Fellows / Heyman Center for the Humanities, in the Common Room on the second floor.